 Each sensory tactile board will look and feel different as they are supposed to be tailored to your child’s unique sensory needs and preferences.
 Generally, rougher textures like burlap, sandpaper, and velcro elicits more of an awakening or alerting response.

 Softer textures like cotton, felt, yarn, and foam textures elicit a calming response.
 Try various textures out with your child to determine which ones he likes best.
 After the textures are selected, cut them out into various shapes and transform them into these sensory tactile board flowers.
+You may even want to check out the great deals from Writey as they offer whiteboard paint which is another texture that can be used to create smooth whiteboard walls that can be drawn and scribbled on, then simply wiped away.

 This activity can be used in a wide variety of different ways with all sorts of children to address many different learning concepts.
 Here are some ideas…